 - Children cannot be encouraged to enter strange places, talk to strangers or be shown hazardous situations

-- Adding “subject to availability” to your advert doesn’t remove your duty to do everything reasonable to avoiding disappointing customers
+- Adding “subject to availability” to your advert doesn’t remove your duty to do everything reasonable to avoid disappointing customers

 - If you are advertising a prize draw, it is reasonable for the prize to be awarded within 30 days

 In addition, there are specific rules relating to food, alcohol, beauty products, medicines, tobacco and environmentally-friendly products.
 Businesses selling these types of products should be aware of these rules.
 If you operate in one of these industries and are unsure of your specific obligations, please contact a member of the LawBite team for further information.

 Some recent examples

 To give you an example of how these rules can function in practice, note the recent Vodafone case.
 The Advertising Standards Authority (ASA) banned a Vodafone advert because it misled customers to believe that they could leave their phone contract at any time.
 In reality, Vodafone only permits customers to cancel within the first 30 days of their new contract.
 This advert was banned after only 11 complaints.

 And just a few weeks ago, it was announced that Eurostar and Gatwick Express were ordered by the ASA to change their adverts.
 The Eurostar online advert stated that tickets were available “from as little as £29”, but someone who complained said they could not find that price online.
 The Gatwick Express advert stated that the express service travels “non-stop to Victoria station in half an hour”.
 Only 79% of trains made the journey on time.

 Finally, B&M had their marketing material banned in March of this year for advertising a prosecco glass that can hold a full bottle of prosecco, for going against health guidelines and implying “it was acceptable for one person to consume an entire bottle of prosecco in one sitting”.